Note: Country specific malaria information and malaria maps are available via Destinations.

 - If sleeping in an unscreened room, or out of doors, a mosquito net impregnated with insecticide is a sensible precaution.
 Portable, lightweight nets are available.

 - Garlic, Vitamin B and ultrasound devices do not prevent bites.

-- Start before travel as guided by your travel health advisor (with some tablets you should start three weeks before).
+- Start before arrival to risk area as guided by your travel health advisor (with some tablets you should start three weeks before).

-- It is extremely important to continue to take them for four weeks after you have returned, to cover the incubation period of the disease.
-Atovaquone/proguanil (Malarone®) requires only 7 days post-travel).
+- It is extremely important to continue taking tablets as directed after you have returned, to cover the incubation period of the disease.

-In Britain, chloroquine and proguanil can be purchased from local pharmacies or chemists.
-All other drugs require a doctor's prescription.
+In Britain, Chloroquine and/or Proguanil can be purchased from local pharmacies or chemists.
+All other drugs require a prescription.

-Following these guidelines faithfully might not guarantee complete protection.
-If you get a fever between one week after first exposure and up to one year after your return, you should seek medical attention and tell the doctor that you have been in a malarious area.
+If you get a fever between one week after first potential exposure and up to one year after your return, you should seek medical attention urgently and tell the doctor that you have been in a malaria risk area.

 back to top